Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 • Symphonic AI Mastering 2026 Update: Faster + Smarter, directly integrated into Symphonic Distribution’s distribution workflow.
 Ideal for streaming singles.

-• LANDR and Masterchannel continue to dominate the mainstream, but remain focused on streaming and demos.
+• LANDR and Masterchannel continue to dominate the mainstream, focusing on streaming and demos.
 Vinyl is not their specialty.

 • Vinyl Sales 2025 USA $1 billion, triple the CD revenue.
 The market justifies dedicated tools that model cutting limitations.